 HD Premium Profile

-Those customers will always benefit from the enhanced distribution by a VCDN, as their requests will be routed to the VCDN VNF by the VMG.
+Those customers will always benefit from the enhanced distribution by a VStr, as their requests will be routed to the VStr VNF by the VMG.

 HD Free Profile

-Those customers’ requests are always routed by the VMG to the legacy CDN, with no quality guarantee.
+Those customers’ requests are always routed by the VMG to the legacy CDN servers, with no quality guarantee.

 - Herbaut, N., D. Négru, Y. Chen, P. A. Frangoudis, and A. Ksentini, "Content Delivery Networks as a Virtual Network Function: a Win-win ISP-CDN Collaboration", IEEE Global Communications Conference, 12/2016, 2016